ilovelinux9328/privescAPT/README.md

-# APTpeas 🕵️‍♂️
+# privescAPT

-**APTpeas** is a post-exploitation enumeration tool inspired by LinPEAS, focused on techniques and artifacts commonly associated with Advanced Persistent Threat (APT) activity.
+**privescAPT** is a post-exploitation enumeration tool inspired by LinPEAS, focused on techniques and artifacts commonly associated with Advanced Persistent Threat (APT) activity.
 Its purpose is to help security researchers, red teamers, and incident responders identify suspicious configurations, persistence mechanisms, and traces that often appear in real-world APT intrusions.

-> **Disclaimer:** APTpeas is intended strictly for defensive research, threat hunting, incident response, and authorized red-team assessments.
+> **Disclaimer:** privescAPT is intended strictly for defensive research, threat hunting, incident response, and authorized red-team assessments.
 Do not run this tool on systems for which you do not have explicit permission.
 The authors are not responsible for misuse.

 ---